 Special thanks to: Nian Choti for providing translation for Loong Tie, Michael Shafer and Evelind Shecter for helping organise the interview with Loong Tie, Pappunkorn Pojantuek for helping record samples of Thai instruments

-Music: ‘Tiny Water Glass’ by Blue Dot Sessions, and original composition by Dan Semo.
+Music: ‘Tiny Water Glass’ by Blue Dot Sessions, and original composition by Daniel Semo.

 ‘Don’t Jump!’ by M Harper Harrington